popgenDK/apoh/README.md

 NGSremix -beagle <path to beagle file> -fname <path to population allele frequencies file>  -bothanc 1 -P <number of threads> -o <name of output file>
 ```

 This will produce a file called output.anccoeff (where output is the name speficied with the -o option in NGSremix).
 This file contains the parameter estimates for two models of paired ancestry proporitons, the 'parental admixture model' and the 'paired ancestries proporitons model', together with some information for each model and sample (log likelihood of the data and number of EM iterations needed for convergence).
+The ancestry estimates assume the chosen number of populations (K) and ancestral population allele frequencies are accurate.
+If they are not, or if the focal individuals have ancestry from populations not well represented in the dataset, the ancestry estiamtes and downstream pedigree inference will not be accurate.

 ## apoh